Our products

 • Serving temperature: remove from the refrigerator 10-15 minutes before consuming so that the oil becomes fluid and the aromas unfold.

-The oil in the can also has value: it is imbued with the flavor of the anchovies and is delicious for dressing salads, pasta, or toast.
+The oil in the can also has value: it is impregnated with the flavor of the anchovies and is delicious for dressing salads, pasta, or toast.
 Don't waste it.

 • Appetizer: alone on toast, the noblest and most direct use.

-• Pintxos: gildas, matrimonios, banderillas with olives and guindilla.
+• Pintxos: gildas, matrimonios, skewers with olives and chili.

 • Salads: Caesar, Mediterranean, Catalan (with escalivada).